itzCozi/Python-Data-Library/README.md

-# New-Python-Package
+# Python-Developer-Library

-A liberay containng functions i made and use frequrently
+This package contains all the functions i made and use frequently.